nirajshr/flux-todo/README.md

 Then, point your browser to index.html

-You can kickoff the watchify script while doing dev work: npm run start
+While doing dev work, kickoff the watchify script to automate build step npm run start